jbuerman/Maritime-Shipping-Competition-AAMAS2025/index.markdown

 | Competition Submission Deadline						 | 28/04/2025	    |
 | Announcement of Presentation Slots						 | 05/05/2025 	    |
 | Competition Results Presentation and Winner Announcement (at AAMAS 2025)	 | 19 or 20/05/2025 |

+All submission dates are 23:59h AoE (Anywhere on Earth).